 1. Blend Your Banana Separately

-Make your juice recipe as normal in your juicer.
-Then pour your juice into a blender, with a banana.
-Turn your blender on and mix it all together.
+Then, pour your finished juice into a blender along with a banana.
+Turn your blender on and mix everything together.

 2. Juice The Banana First